 Auditing a Course

-Auditing costs $100 per course plus the $35 comprehensive fee.
+Auditing costs 50% of the full online, undergraduate tuition price.
 The grade of “AU” will be placed on the student’s permanent transcript.
 Students are not required to complete any coursework.

 A student wishing to change from taking a course for credit to auditing mid-course may do so under the following conditions:

 - The student must have a C- or above at the time of request.